 The movie exhibits significant diversity through the intentional recasting of multiple traditionally white comic book roles with minority actors.
 However, the narrative itself does not explicitly critique traditional identities or center around DEI themes.

-Spider-Man: Homecoming does not include any explicit or implicit LGBTQ+ characters or themes.
-The narrative focuses on Peter Parker's superhero journey and high school experiences, without addressing issues of sexual orientation or gender identity.
+Spider-Man: Homecoming does not include any identifiable LGBTQ+ characters or explore related themes.
+The narrative focuses on Peter Parker's journey as Spider-Man and his high school life, without incorporating queer representation.

 The film does not feature any female characters engaging in direct physical combat against male opponents.
 Female characters are present but do not participate in action sequences that involve hand-to-hand or melee combat victories.